strmprivacy/cli/README.md

 ## Installation

+### Builds
+The STRM CLI is available for major OS platforms: Linux, Mac and Windows.
+Please note Windows builds are not tested by us.

 ### Manually

 Download the latest release for your platform from the [releases page](https://github.com/strmprivacy/cli/releases/latest).
 Put the binary somewhere on your path.

+#### Authentication
+Authentication is handled through the browser with the `strm auth login` command.
+If you can't login through browser (e.g. when using the CLI in scripts or on remote machines), a headless auth flow is supported through the `--remote` and `--non-interactive` flags.
+Note: this requires both a browser-accessible machine to run `--remote` to initiate authication and the non-browser machine to run `strm auth login --non-interactive`.
+The help command `strm auth login --help` also provides directions.

 #### Shell Completion